 Azaleas are often grown in the home landscape not only for their beauty, but for their hardiness.
-But, as hardy as they are, there are still a few diseases that can affect azalea shrubs.
+As hardy as they are though, there are still a few diseases that can affect azalea shrubs.
 One of these is phytophthora root rot.
 If you suspect that your azalea has been affected by phytophthora fungus, keep reading to learn more about the symptoms and ways to treat it.

 Symptoms of Phytophthora Root Rot

 Phytophthora root rot is a disease that affects azaleas.
 For an azalea owner, seeing signs of this disease can be devastating as the disease is difficult to control and cure.

 Symptoms of a phytophthora fungus infection normally begin with reduced growth in the azalea plant.
 Overall growth will be less and what growth there is will be smaller.
 The new branches will not grow as thick as they once had and the leaves will be smaller.

 Eventually, the phytophthora disease will affect the leaves.
 Leaves on the azalea will start to shrivel, curl, droop, or lose their shine.
 In some cultivars, the leaves will also change color to red, yellow, or purple in late summer through fall (this is only a problem if your azalea has not previously changed color at this time).